-NOTE: One adult per six children may attend free as a supervisor; additional adults who wish to attend beyond that ratio are charged the student fee.
-Preschool programmes: One adult per four children may attend free as a supervisor.
+NOTE: One adult per the ratios listed above may attend free as a supervisor; additional adults who wish to attend beyond that ratio are charged the student fee.

 For information on class times, length, ratios and how to book, check out Information for teachers.
 Booking is essential for all programmes.